5 real tips to stay focused at Uni - That actually work

 • In another room

-• In a sock, in the freezer (desperate times…)
+• In a sock, in the freezer (if it comes to that)

-You can’t study if your thumb keeps unlocking Instagram on reflex.
+Need help?
+Try focus apps like Forest, Freedom, or Focus Keeper to block distractions.
+You can’t revise if your thumb keeps unlocking Instagram on autopilot.

-3. Forget motivation.
-Build a routine instead.
+3. Forget motivation — build a routine instead

 Motivation is great… until it's raining, you're tired, or your flatmate is making garlic bread and watching Netflix.